 10. Lisa McHugh

-Though Lisa McHugh grew up in Scotland, her parents are Irish from County Tyrone and County Donegal.
+Though our last singer Lisa McHugh grew up in Scotland, her parents are Irish from County Tyrone and County Donegal.
 A life-long lover of music, McHugh performed and studied music in Scotland until she moved to Ireland to pursue her country music career.

 McHugh’s career has included performances at the Grand Ole Opry in Tennessee, as well as countless awards as a vocalist and musician.
 She has released seven albums, four of which charted in the top 20 on Irish music charts.